Roche/foxops/CONTRIBUTING.md

 Using the `local` hoster is recommended for local development.
 The local hoster stores the repositories in a local directory.
 The path to this directory can be configured via the `FOXOPS_HOSTER_LOCAL_DIRECTORY` environment variable.

-Using the `local` hoster requires a certain project structure in order to work correctly.
+Using the `local` hoster requires a certain directory structure in order to work correctly.

 1. Create a directory where the repositories should be stored.
 This directory will be used as the `FOXOPS_HOSTER_LOCAL_DIRECTORY` environment variable.
 2. Inside this directory create a subdirectory for each "git" project.
 It doesn't matter if this "git" project is used as a template or an incarnation.